 The secondary and elementary buildings are regularly open from 7:50 A.M. to 4:00 P.M.
-Students should not be in the building before or after those times unless under direct supervision of a faculty or staff member.
+School hours are 8:30 A.M. to 3:30 P.M.
+Students should not be in the building before or after school hours unless under direct supervision of a faculty or staff member.